 We are committed to doing ecological research that is applicable beyond the lab, e.g., policy-makers and the public.
 To bridge the gap, we communicate our work beyond academia through the U of T Trash Team, and we collaborate with non-profit organizations and government agencies.

 Interested in joining the lab?
-We are currently looking for new graduate students or postdocs for Fall 2022.
-Please reach out if interested.
+I am no longer looking for new graduate students or postdocs for Fall 2022.
 BSc students are always welcome to reach out for opportunities.

 We lead with kindness.
 The Rochman Lab stands against racism in all forms.
 In our lab, everyone is treated as an equal, and with respect.